StellaGift/alx-low_level_programming/0x0F-function_pointers/README.md

 file: 3-op_functions.c	contains the functions for each arithmetic operation
 file: 3-get_op_func.c	contains the function that selects the correct function to perform the operation asked by the user
 file: 3-main.c contains main function only

+file: 100-main_opcodes.c - program that checks the number of parameters